TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Relic Dark Forest now generates a lot more grass and with it mainly being Tall Grass.
 ·Dissected Badlands Plateau biome columns and ramps now has Terracotta center.
 ·Badlands biome columns and ramps now has Stone center.
+·Sandless Badlands columns and ramps now has Terracotta center with Orange Terracotta base.
+·Sandless Badlands now has no sand at the very top layer anymore.
+It is... sandless lol.

     Misc:
 ·Optimized a bit and cleaned some code in the back end.